ans-group/docs.ukfast.co.uk/source/sharedexchange/messagetracking.md

-# How do i Track a Message That i Have Sent Using Shared Exchange
+# Tracking messages sent via Shared Exchange

 It's possible to track a message you have sent via the Hosted Exchange Servers.